2021/22 Full-time Postgraduate course

 In this section

-Applicants must have gained Lower Second Class Honours in a business or cognate discipline, however graduates of any discipline will be considered.
+Applicants must have gained a second class honours degree in a business or cognate discipline, however graduates of any discipline will be considered.
 In recent years graduates of chemistry, physics, law, politics and software engineering have completed the program.

 Candidates whose first language is not English must provide evidence of their English language competence (minimum IELTS score of 6.0, or equivalent).